nikhil-dewangan/new4-demo/README.md

 * Algorithm used: For example, HMAC SHA256 or RSA
 . object literals
 . constructor
+event bubbling :it happens in nested element to stop this effect we have a method.

 2. Payload
    The payload contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: